zaynetro/weather_app/README.md

 ## TO DO

-1. Show forecast (graphs? blocks with text?)
-2. Historical data?
+1. Use one request to the server (only forecast)
+2. Move weather and forecast modules to fragments
-3. Use images to indicate weather
+3. Use images to indicate weather ?
-4. ~~Show loading indicator~~